SUMMARY: Provides on-site maintenance for residential and commercial burglar and fire alarm systems, card access systems, and CCTV Systems.

 - Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- While performing the duties of this job, the employee is frequently exposed to high, precarious places and outside weather conditions.
-The employee is occasionally exposed to risk of electrical shock.
-The noise level in the work environment is usually moderate.
+- While performing the duties of this job, the employee is frequently exposed to high, precarious places.

 - The employee is required to be available to work on weekends, holidays and after 5 p.m. as needed.